xyproto/algernon/README.md

 * `content(string)` set the Content-Type for a page.
 * `method()` return the requested HTTP method (GET, POST etc).
-* `print(...)` output data to the browser/client.
+* `print(...)` output text to the browser/client.
 Takes a variable number of strings.
 * `urlpath()` return the requested URL path.
 * `header(string)` return the HTTP header in the request, for a given key, or an empty string.
 * `setheader(string, string)` set an HTTP header given a key and a value.